JezSw/nekRSDoc/source/user_guide/installing.rst

 Installing nekRS
 ================

-This page gives a variety of information to help install the nekRS.
-This includes how to acquire & build nekRS appropriately to your environment, as well as some information on the scripts that may be required to pre/post process files or help with running options.
+This page gives a variety of information to help install nekRS.
+This includes how to acquire & build nekRS appropriately to your environment, as well as some information on the scripts from nek5000 that may be required to pre/post process files or help with running options.

 Requirements
 ------------